Serbian name

 This article features the naming culture of personal names of ethnic Serbs and the Serbian language.
 Serbian names are rendered in the "Western name order" with the surname placed after the given name.
-"Eastern name order" may be used when multiple names appear in a sorted list, particularly in official notes and legal documents when the last name is capitalized (e.g. MILOVANOVIĆ Janko).
+"Eastern name order" may be used when multiple names appear in a sorted list, particularly in official notes and legal documents in which the last name is capitalised (MILOVANOVIĆ Janko).

 Given names

 A child is given a first name chosen by their parents or godparents.
-The given name comes first, the surname last, e.g. Željko Popović, where Željko is a first name and Popović is a family name.
+The given name comes first, the surname last.
+For example, in Željko Popović, Željko is a first name and Popović is a family name.